lqiu03/f125melbourne/README.md

 Each visualization includes detailed speed profiles, throttle application patterns, and torque delivery analysis, with clear annotations highlighting critical moments.

-## Customization

-You can customize the comparisons by modifying the `KEY_COMPARISONS` list in the script, allowing for different driver pairings and focus areas.

 ## Credits

 - Uses the FastF1 package for accessing Formula 1 telemetry data
-- Visualization design by Lucas Qiu
 - F1 data provided by the official F1 Fast API

-## Recommended Rename

-For better clarity about the tool's purpose, we recommend renaming `quick_viz.py` to `f1_insights_visualizer.py`.